-Do 6 of These Things in February To Have a Great Garden in Spring!
+Do These 10 Things in February To Have a Great Garden in Spring!
 Read further to get some brilliant tips on February Gardening!

 February, right in the middle of the winter, is the perfect time to start strategizing your garden for the upcoming spring.
-You must Do 6 of These Things in February To Have a Great Garden in Spring!
+You must practice February gardening and Do 10 of These Things in February To Have a Great Garden in Spring!

 1. Map Your Garden

-Gardening is fun and rewarding with countless experiences.
-However, a little planning goes a long way for the best turnout.
+Gardening is fun and rewarding, with countless experiences.
+However, a little planning goes a long way toward the best turnout, just like February gardening.

 An easy way to plan your garden is to map it out and divide it into square feet.
 Depending on the vegetable, you can plant a certain amount of seeds per square foot.
 The following can be used as a guide: